New Launch Reviews Parc Esta Review: Opposite MRT, Close To Paya Lebar Quarter

-Adjacent to the Eunos Fire Post and Mount Pleasant Veterinary Clinic, you can be rest assured that both your fire and pet-safety fears are now things of the past.
+Adjacent to the Eunos Fire Post and Mount Pleasant Veterinary Clinic, you can rest assured that both your fire and pet safety fears are now things of the past.

 On a slightly more serious note however, the condo does boast easy access to a plethora of basic necessities.